-DeBruyne Works (formerly Wevolve Labs) is Nicholas Paul DeBruyne, working with a talented collective of creatives that varies with every project.
-He is a practicing architect, artist, and maker who believes creativity has the power to brings people and ideas together.
+Wevolve Labs is Nicholas Paul DeBruyne, working with a talented collective of creatives that varies with every project.
+He is a practicing architect, artist, and maker who believes creativity has the power to bring people and ideas together.

 With a passion for the intersection of art and architecture, DeBruyne draws on a wide range of disciplines in his work, specializing in highly creative projects, artful craftsmanship, and collaboration.
 His work typically revolves around themes of participation and conscientious design.
 Known for delivering large-scale, temporal artworks for Burning Man and other festivals around the world as well as numerous public art commissions, his works are rooted in a balance between art and pragmatism, people and place, the individual and the collective.

 DeBruyne founded the international art collective Wevolve Labs in 2018.
 This collaborative group of creatives continues to work together to create projects that bring people together and contribute towards a positive future.
 We experiment with creativity in all our projects to test ideas that aim to envision a more optimistic future for the world around us.

 DeBruyne currently lives and works in Austin, TX.